 In the United States, interstate liquids pipelines are regulated by the Federal Energy Regulatory Commission (FERC).
 Unlike the antagonistic relationship most utilities have with their regulators regarding pricing, the FERC focuses on the safe and efficient transportation of energy throughout America.
 The FERC sets the ceiling rate for tariff increases on all interstate liquids pipelines following FERC’s oil pipeline index.
 Through June 2026, the index will be based on PPI – 0.21% The FERC reviews the PPI escalator every five years, and the historical values are shown below for context.

 For interstate natural gas pipelines, the FERC enforces the Natural Gas Act, which mandates that the rates charged must be “just and reasonable.”
 This is determined by calculating the pipeline company’s cost of service, plus a return on its investment.

 Intrastate pipelines are regulated by the states themselves.
 The most famous state regulatory agency is The Railroad Commission of Texas (a legacy name).
 State regulatory agencies work with pipeline companies to maintain standards of safety and maintenance.

-Headquartered in Calgary, Alberta, the National Energy Board (NEB) regulates the interprovincial oil, natural gas, and utilities industries in Canada.
+Headquartered in Calgary, Alberta, the Canada Energy Regulator (CER) regulates the interprovincial oil, natural gas, and utilities industries in Canada.
 It does not create energy policy; it merely regulates construction, operation, and tariffs, and includes the energy-related functions that the EPA would provide in the United States.